 It is this underlying Blockchain technology which has the power to substantially change how businesses operate.
 Any industry which is required to hold permanent records and demands trust from third parties in order to transact are able to benefit greatly.
 The Finance and Insurance industries have been put forward as the obvious industries which could be disrupted substantially by Blockchain technology.
 As has the Healthcare industry.
 However, a report by CB Insights shared how up to 58 Industries could be transformed with the use of Blockchain.
 The idea of having a decentralised platform which records a vast amount of certified data in the most transparent manner; which is completely digital, automated, fast, fraud resistant and requiring no central supervision, should appeal and be applicable to most, if not all industries.

-We are an independent & regulated investment management advisor / co-investor based in Zug, Switzerland.
+We are an independent & Swiss registered investment advisor / co-investor based in Zug, Switzerland.
 We offer fundraising and co-investing services to post-seed, revenue-generating private companies based in Europe